 1. Kumamoto Castle

 The landmark of the Kumamoto city and one of the 3 greatest castles in Japan.
 Kumamoto Castle (熊本城) has been hugely destroyed by the earthquake in 2016 and the repair has started in June which may take decades to restore fully.
 In 2019, the restoration of the main tower has been completed, and visitors can see the close-up view.

 2. Suizenji Park

-Suizenji Park (水前寺公園) is the beautiful traditional Japanese style garden located in Kumamoto city which was built in 17 century.
+Suizenji Park (水前寺公園) is a picturesque traditional Japanese style garden located in Kumamoto city which was built in 17 century.
+The park consists of

 3. Tsujunkyo Bridge